GSA/piv-guides/_networkconfig/11_all-agency-piv.md

 2. In the console tree, right-click _AD Domains and Trusts_ and then click _Properties_.
 3. On the _UPN Suffixes_ tab, type an alternative UPN suffix for the forest, and then click _Add_.

-## Trust Store &mdash; Import Agency-Specific PIV Issuer Certificates
+## Import Agency-Specific PIV Issuer Certificates

 Your agency will have to trust the Issuer's certificates for the other agencies.
 The agency specific PIV issuer certificates can be found in the Authority Information Access (AIA) link given in the PIV Issuers table below.
 Once you download the .p7c file, you will find the Issuer's public certificate.
 You will also be able to retrieve the other certificates in the chain to COMMON using the AIA specified in those certificates.